morassman/atom-commander/README.md

 Key|Action
 ---|---
 Enter|Open highlighted item.
 If it's a file then it will be opened in the editor.
+Ctrl-Enter|Open highlighted item with OS's default application.
+If it's a folder then it will be shown in the OS's file manager.
 Backspace|Navigate to the parent folder.
 Left|Highlight the first item.
 Right|Highlight the last item.